jpf/okta-oidc-beta/README.md

 Finally, here is what the function looks like when it's all put together, with additional error handling code:

+    # FIXME: Rename since this is not about public keys anymore
     def fetch_jwt_public_key_for(id_token=None):
         if id_token is None:
             raise NameError('id_token is required')